Abu Wardah

 Santoso (21 August 1976 – 18 July 2016), known as Abu Wardah (أبو وردة), was an Indonesian Islamic militant and the leader of East Indonesia Mujahideen (MIT).
 He pledged allegiance to ISIL in July 2014.
-He was killed on 18 July 2016 by the Indonesian Army after two years of hiding in the jungles near Poso, Sulawesi.
+He was killed on 18 July 2016 by the Indonesian Army after two years of hiding in the jungles near Poso, Central Sulawesi.

 History

 Santoso was born 21 August 1976 in Tentena, Central Sulawesi, Indonesia.
 Tentena is about 7 hours by bus from the capital of Central Sulawesi, Palu.
 This small town of mostly Christians lies on the northern shores of Lake Poso.
 Tentena has a history of past conflicts with the surrounding Islamic villages.

 Poso conflict

 He participated in military training in 2001.
 He was involved in jihad during inter-religious conflict between Christians and Muslims in Poso from 1998 to 2001.
-It is known that he was inspired by the preaching of Abu Bakar Ba'asyir, Abdullah Sungkar, Imam Samudra, Dr. Azahari and Noordin M. Top.
+It is known that he was inspired by the preaching of Abu Bakar Ba'asyir, Abdullah Sungkar, Imam Samudra, Azahari Husin and Noordin Mohammad Top.

 Some reports say he studied Islam at Al-Mukmin Islamic school in Ngruki district, Surakarta, Central Java.

 According to an interview with Andi Baso Tahir, an old friend of Santoso in Tokorondo village, in 2006 Santoso was arrested for robbing a boxcar in a coastal town of Poso.
 He was jailed for a year.
 According to the friend, after he left prison, Santoso stopped militancy for a period and "became a peddler, selling cleavers, cooking utensils and clothes".

 The same friend places him in Masani village, a coastal town of Poso, in 2012, where Santoso supposedly suddenly turned up during a daurah [koran reading].